Shrine Ridge Trail

 Plan Ahead

-Take the trail less traveled - there are over a hundred miles of hiking trails in the Vail area!
-Use the trail guide to discover area trails and whenever possible ride a bike or take a FREE Town of Vail bus to the trailhead.
+Take the trail less traveled — there are more than 100 miles of hiking trails in the Vail area!
+Use the trail guide to discover area trails and, whenever possible, ride a bike or take a free Town of Vail bus to the trailhead.

 Dogs & Leashes